DNofulla/marketcove-e-commerce-ui/README.md

 ## 📄 License

-This project is part of the MarketCove E-Commerce Platform suite.
-See LICENSE file for details.
+This project is licensed under the MIT License.

----

-**Built with ❤️ for MarketCove E-Commerce Platform**